-The thought of having to pack up all of your belongings and move to a new location every few years is not an act the average person would look forward to.
+The thought of having to pack up all of your belongings and move to a new location every few years is not something the average person would look forward to.
 However, this is the reality faced by many military service members and their families.

 Tips for a Smooth PCS

 Moving is stressful, especially if you are moving during a stressful time in your life.
-It’s not uncommon for military families to move with short notice, during the school year, shortly after a major life event, or move to an area (or country!) you’ve never been to.
+It’s not uncommon for military families to move with short notice, during the school year, shortly after a major life event or move to an area (or country) they’ve never been to.

 Hopefully, these tips will help you have a smooth PCS move.

 Meet with Your Mover

 The transportation office should provide you with the name of the company that will be providing services during your move.
 Do not wait until the last minute to contact the mover; instead, make arrangements approximately three months before the move.
 This will allow ample opportunity for the company to schedule a meeting to determine how much time will be needed to pack and load your belongings.

 During this meeting, you should be sure to show the representative all areas of your home, including the garage and any storage areas.
 This will give the representative an accurate picture of what has to be done and how long it will take to get the job finished.
 You should also use this meeting as an opportunity to discuss any items that will require special handling.
 The transportation company is only responsible for items they pack; therefore, you should consider this before packing any items on your own.

 Know Your Weight Limitations